yang-zhang/yang-zhang.github.io/ds_env/docker/setup_docker.md

 ```

 ### Step-4: run the docker image.
-In `.bash_profile`, add shortcuts to the command to run python, ipython, jupyter notebook, and bash in the docker image.
-For [example](https://github.com/yang-zhang/ds-env/blob/master/setup_docker.md):
+In `.bash_profile`, add shortcuts to the command to run python, ipython, jupyter notebook, and bash in the docker image:
 ```sh
 # For docker begin
 alias dcf='declare -F'